franciskafieh/obsidian-list-modified/README.md

 # Usage

 The only things you need to configure are in the settings tab!
 After these are configured, the plugin should work automatically.
 Read the description of each setting carefully!

+# Disclaimer

+This plugin should not do any harm, but **you should back up just in case**.
+I am not responsible for any damage!